abbywysopal/cs254_project/README.md

 # cs254_project

-$ python cpusim_generator.py

-generates 200 assembly files with 4 to 36 instrcutions in each

-$ python cpusim.py
+$ python3 run.py

-runs each assembly file in "tests/data" through the pipeline
+generates assembly code, runs it through a simulator, and creates a json file with data.